Can Someone Be Addicted to Gluten?

 Researchers have described how gluten can actually “mask” its own toxicity.
 See the highlighted study below.

-Yeast Overgrowth In The Gut Can Mimic GWS
+Yeast Overgrowth In The Gut Can Mimic Gluten Withdrawal Symptoms

-What Else Can Be Helpful To Minimize GWS?
+What Else Can Be Helpful To Minimize Gluten Withdrawal Symptoms?

 If you are struggling with Gluten Withdrawal Syndrome symptoms, there are several things that you can consider to successfully overcome them.

-- Use a high quality, gluten free probiotic supplement.
-Research shows that bifidobacteria can help degrade the opiod-like gluten derived proteins, thus possibly reducing exposure and minimizing the risk for addiction and withdrawal.
+- Use a high-quality, gluten-free probiotic supplement.
+Research shows that bifidobacteria can help degrade the opioid-like gluten-derived proteins, thus possibly reducing exposure and minimizing the risk for addiction and withdrawal.

 - Work with a functional medicine practitioner.
 Having someone on your team with experience can make all the difference in the world.
 A qualified expert can guide you through this process with confidence and make additional suggestions that may be very helpful for you on your healing journey.

 Did you go through GWS on your journey?

 Were there things that you did that made the process easier?